PrismarineJS/mineflayer/docs/api.md

 #### bot.getExplosionDamages(entity, position, radius, [rawDamages])

 Returns how much damage will be done to the entity in a radius around the position of the explosion.
+It will return `null` if the entity has no armor and rawDamages is not set to true, since the function can't calculate the damage with armor if there is no armor.

 * `entity` - Entity instance
 * `position` - [Vec3](https://github.com/andrewrk/node-vec3) instance